sjsucmpe272-fall21/Team-Project-8/README.md

   - Integrate our API to their machines for automatically stock updates and nearby suggestion features
   - Receive notifications when stock is or will be running out of stock

-- **Consumer:**
-  - Help improve the accuracy of stock information by uploading a picture of the machine.

 - **Smart Machine:**
   - Be able to display nearby stock info directly on the machines if a requested product runs out but is available at other machines.